On this page:

 - They’re having chips for lunch.

-If you can swap sentence (16) round to produce a new sentence containing theirs (17) instead, then you need their.
+If you can change sentence (16) to produce a valid sentence containing theirs (17) instead, then you need their.
 For example, if we write sentence (19), have we got it right?
 If we try the test above (17), we see that the resulting sentence (20) does not make sense.
 If we try changing the sentence around so that we have a sentence containing theirs, a possessive pronoun used without a following noun – compare (4) and (7) – instead of their plus the noun, we achieve sentence (21).
 This makes sense, so we know we must have the possessive pronoun; we can correct (19) to sentence (22).

-- It is not there ball.
+- It is there ball.

-- It is not they are ball.
+- It is they are ball.

-- The ball is not theirs.
+- The ball is theirs.

-- It is not their ball.
+- It is their ball.